nofrills-io/empress/docs/README.md

 ### Status

-The core modules (`empress_core` and `empress_android`) are stable and tested, but considered alpha, and their public API may change without backwards compatibility.
+Empress library is stable and tested, but considered alpha, and its public API may change without backwards compatibility.

-Module `empress_builder` is experimental and is not published on jitpack repository.

 ## License